reefer42/Xkaliber-repo/README.md

-**Enhance your linux experience with this powerful utility script!** This script streamlines the process of upgrading and adding features to your Debian 12 system, ensuring a smooth and optimized user experience.
+**Enhance your linux experience with this powerful utility script!** This script streamlines the process of upgrading and adding features to your linux system, ensuring a smooth and optimized user experience.

 **Key Features:**